lucianoAvinas/lapgm/README.md

 1. L. Vinas, A. A. Amini, J. Fischer, and A. Sudhyadhom.
 LapGM: A Multisequence MR Bias Correction and Normalization Model. arXiv.org:2209.13619 [physics.med-ph], Sept.
 2022.

 2. C.A.
 Cocosco, V. Kollokian, R.K.-S. Kwan, A.C.
 Evans.
-“BrainWeb: Online Interface to a 3D MRI Simulated Brain Database”.
+BrainWeb: Online Interface to a 3D MRI Simulated Brain Database.
 In: NeuroImage 5 (1997), p.
 425.